suhr/papers/calg.md

 Every expression can be recursively transformed into CCF.
 That means, that the generalized composition is merely a *semantic sugar*, achieved by implicitly concatenating identity functions.
 Neither concatenation nor proper composition rely on the concept of the stack.
 Thus, concatenative programming doesn't require it at all, it's just a convenient way to think about the data flow.

+The concatenation also allows to introduce an infix notation as syntactic sugar.
+Let `f` and `g` are functions, and `op` is an operator.
+Then `f op g` desugars to `f,g op`.

+This sugar is very convinient.
+For example, it allows to rewrite `drop dup (square,square (+)),abs (-)`

+as

+`drop dup square + square - abs`.

 ## The variable elimination theorem

 There should be a good reason to introduce a new primitive operation on functions.
 In the case of the concatenation, the following theorem provides a good motivation for this.

+Suppose, you have a concatenative expression with variables, like `1 / (3 * x^2)`.
+The expression is a fed function, it doesn't take any values.
+In concatenative programming, you may want to eliminate varibles in the expression, so it would take values instead of using variables.
+In out case, `1 / (3 * id^2)` is a point-free version of the expression.

+It's finds out, there's a way to eliminate variables in any expression without quotations.

+**Proposition 1:** Let `expr` be a fed concatenative expression without quotations, and let `t1`...`tN` are variables used in that expression.
+Then there exists an expression `pf`  without variables, such as `t1,...,tN pf` returns the same values as `expr`.

+To prove the proposition 1, we need to proof a small lemma first.

+**Proposition 1.1 (the rewiring lemma): ...**

 ## Categorical point of view